Battle of Nagara-gawa: Background

 In 1542, Dōsan became the representative of the Toki clan and ruled over Mino Province as such.
 He had originally planned on passing his power onto his son Yoshitatsu but, in 1555, he started thinking of passing it on to one of his other sons, Kiheiji (喜平次) or maybe to his son-in-law Nobunaga, who he thought was much more gifted than his biological sons.

 Battle

 Yoshitatsu, who was living in Sagiyama Castle at the time, heard of his father's plans and, in 1556, killed his two brothers in the family residence on Mount Inaba, starting the intra-family skirmish.
 Yoshitatsu was able to gain the support of a large portion of the family's soldiers, gathering approximately 17,500 men.
 Dōsan, on the other hand, was only able to amass around 2,700 soldiers.

 Yoshitatsu handily won the battle, which ended in Dōsan's death.
-Dōsan's son-in-law, Oda Nobunaga, sent troops to support him, but they did not reach the battle in time to offer any help.
-It is believed that Akechi Mitsuhide participated in this battle, he sided with Dōsan.
+Dōsan's son-in-law, Oda Nobunaga, had sent troops to support him, but they did not reach the battle in time to offer any help.
+It is believed that Akechi Mitsuhide participated in this battle against Dōsan.